kevnokeeffe/Furs-Things-First/README.md

 # Furs Things First

 Furs Things First is a comprehensive dog training website built with Angular and AngularFire.
-This platform aims to provide dog owners with the necessary tools, resources, and guidance to foster a healthy relationship with their canine companions through positive reinforcement training techniques.
+This platform aims to provide dog owners with the necessary guidance to foster a healthy relationship with their canine companions through positive reinforcement training techniques.

 ## Features